Not all relationships turn out well.

 AppsFlyer collects all installs and events information for your configured media sources.

-As long as a media source is configured for tracking on AppsFlyer, its new installs get attributed.
+As long as a media source is configured for attribution on AppsFlyer, its new installs get attributed.

-To stop tracking a media source in AppsFlyer:
+To stop attributing installs to a media source in AppsFlyer:

 - SRN - Remove your Client Partner ID from the integrated partner's setup.